 Plus: Lab coat, safety goggles, protective gloves, and parental supervision required.
 Liquid nitrogen can splash into eyes or cause frostbite with prolonged contact with skin.
 MAKE has safety recommendations here: Liquid Nitrogen Basics for the Home Chef.

-Also, check out Dr. Biberdorf’s explosive demonstrations for kids:
+Also, check out some of Dr. Biberdorf’s explosive demonstrations for kids in this Great Big Story video: